a-grasso/deprec-cli/README.md

 ## quick start

-Trying out deprec-cli/deprec, you can run deprec-cli on the sbom created from this very project:
+Trying out deprec-cli/deprec, you can run deprec-cli on the sbom created from this very project, one of the supplied ones or one of your own.
+Steps below run deprec-cli on a sbom created from this very project:

-run following commands:
 ```bash
 ## requires Go 1.18 or newer!!!